 According to the FCC rules, the Annual EEO Public File Report covers activities during the period from

-June 1, 2008, through May 31, 2009.
+June 1, 2009, through May 31, 2010.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before May 31.
-This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the Web site, before the June 1 deadline.
+This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the June 1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
-For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2009, for this year's report, next year the Nonexempt SEU must use the period beginning on May 26, 2009, for the 2010 report.
+For example, if the Nonexempt SEU has cut off the reporting as of May 25, 2010, for this year's report, next year the Nonexempt SEU must use the period beginning on May 26, 2010, for the 2010 report.